Julian Schnabel: Personal life

 In 1980, he married Belgian clothing designer Jacqueline Beaurang.
 They have three children: two daughters – Lola, a painter and filmmaker; and Stella, a poet and actress – and a son, Vito, an art dealer.

 He has twin sons, Cy and Olmo, with his second wife, Spanish actress Olatz López Garmendia.

-His collaboration with Palestinian journalist Rula Jebreal, who penned the screenplay and original source novel for Schnabel's film Miral, extended beyond the movie.
+His collaboration with Palestinian journalist Rula Jebreal, who wrote the screenplay and original source novel for Schnabel's film Miral, extended beyond the movie.
 Schnabel was in a relationship with her from 2007 to 2011.

 Schnabel dated Danish model May Andersen, from whom he parted ways in 2014.
 They have a son, who was born in June 2013.

 Schnabel lives in New York City with his current wife Louise Kugelberg, a Swedish interior designer.
 She is also the co-editor and co-writer of At Eternity's Gate.
 Schnabel maintains studios in New York City and in Montauk at the east end of Long Island.
-Schnabel resides in a former West Village horse stable that he purchased and converted for residential use, adding five luxury condominiums in the style of a Northern Italian palazzo.
+Schnabel lives in a former West Village horse stable which he bought and converted for residential use, adding five condominiums in the style of a Northern Italian palazzo.
 It is named the Palazzo Chupi, and it is easy to spot because it is painted pink.

 In 2009, Schnabel signed a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

-Museum exhibitions

-His works are exhibited in the collections of various museums throughout the world, among them the Metropolitan Museum of Art; Museum of Modern Art in New York; the Whitney Museum of American Art; the Museum of Contemporary Art (MOCA), Los Angeles; Los Angeles County Museum of Art; Reina Sofia in Madrid; Tate Modern in London and the Centre Georges Pompidou in Paris.